 Patients commented positively that staff were friendly and professional.
-We saw that staff treated patients respectfully and kindly and were friendly towards patients at the reception desk and over the telephone.
+We saw that staff treated patients respectfully and kindly and were friendly towards patients at the reception desk.

 Staff were aware of the importance of privacy and confidentiality.
 The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
-Staff told us that if a patient asked for more privacy they would take them into another room.
-Reception staff were also aware of confidentiality and gave example of speaking with lowered voices and not repeating unnecessary personal information when in the reception/ waiting area.
-The reception computer screens were placed such that they were not visible to patients, and staff did not leave documents with patients' personal information unattended such that other patients might see it.
+The reception computer screens were not visible to patients and staff did not leave personal information where other patients might see it.